 - If coming from outside the French system an instructor can work in France, or enter as a trainee, with relevant qualifications from within Europe (at least to Level 2).
 Some international qualifications may be accepted on a case-by-case basis.

 - UK instructors need the highest possible qualification (Level 4 ISTD) to instruct independently.
-But those qualified to BASI Level 2 or 3 can work as a 'stagiaire' (trainee), and have a few years to achieve BASI Level 4 ISTD while training.
+But those qualified from a snowboard instructor course with BASI Level 2 or 3 can work as a 'stagiaire' (trainee), and have a few years to achieve BASI Level 4 ISTD while training.

 - Both ‘stagiaire’ status and BASI Level 4 ISTD qualifications involve difficult slalom/GS speed tests as part of the training.